openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

 At a minimum, you must make the following changes to prepare the new course for release.

-* Add course staff members, including discussion admins, moderators, and community TAs.
+* Add course team members, including discussion admins, moderators, and community TAs.
 See :ref:`Add Course Team Members` or :ref:`Course_Staffing`.

 * Update course-wide dates, including course and enrollment start and end